openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image(s) to the OpenVINO™ Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the OpenVINO™ Runtime with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 ## Running